sqli68/datasciencecoursera/Getting And Clearning Data/README.md

 * `y_train.txt`
 * `y_test.txt`

-3. Run the R script ([run_analysis.R](run_analysis.R))that reads the above data files from directory "UCI HAR Dataset" and processes them into a tidy data set.
+3. Run the R script [run_analysis.R](run_analysis.R)that reads and processes the above data files from directory "UCI HAR Dataset" and output them into a tidy data set saved to a text file.

-* Note it requires the reshape package to call function melt and cast to generate the desired tidy data set.
+* Note this script requires the reshape package to call function melt and cast to generate the desired tidy data set.

 **The output of the R script is a tidy data set, called [tidy_data.csv](tidy_data.csv).**